Minkowski content and fractal Euler characteristic for conformal graph directed systems: Main Results

 \subsection{Exposition of the Main Results}

-We are now able to present our main results and for this purpose fix the notation which we introduced in \cref{sec:Notation}.
-We in particular let $\Phi\defeq(\phi_e)_{e\in E}$ denote a cGDS with aperiodic irreducible incidence matrix and let $F$ denote its limit set.
-We set $\mdim\defeq\dim_M(F)$ and let $\xi$ denote the geometric potential function associated with $\Phi$.
-Further, we denote by $\entro(\mu_{-\mdim\xi})$ the measure theoretical entropy of the shift-map $\sigma$ with respect to the unique shift-invariant Gibbs measure $\mu_{-\mdim\xi}$ for the potential function $-\mdim\xi$ (see \cref{sec:PF}).
+Now, we are able to present our main results and for this purpose fix the notation from Sec.~\ref{sec:Notation}.
+In particular, let $\Phi\defeq(\phi_e)_{e\in E}$ denote a cGDS with aperiodic and irreducible incidence matrix and let $F$ denote its limit set.
+Set $\mdim\defeq\dim_M(F)$ and let $\xi$ denote the geometric potential function associated with $\Phi$.
+Further, denote by $\entro(\mu_{-\mdim\xi})$ the measure theoretical entropy of the shift-map $\sigma$ with respect to the unique shift-invariant Gibbs measure $\mu_{-\mdim\xi}$ for the potential function $-\mdim\xi$ (see Sec.~\ref{sec:PF}).
+The proofs of the theorems of this subsection are presented in Sec.~\ref{sec:proofs} and \ref{sec:specialcases}.

-\begin{thm}[cGDS -- Fractal Curvature Measures] Assume that $\leb^1(F)=0$.
-Then the following hold. \begin{enumerate} \item The average fractal curvature measures of $F$ always exist and are both constant multiples of the $\mdim$-conformal measure $\nu$ associated with $F$, that is
+\begin{theorem} Assume that $\leb^1(F)=0$.
+Then the following hold. \begin{enumerate} \item The average local Minkowski content and the average local fractal Euler characteristic of $F$ always exist and are constant multiples of the $\mdim$-conformal measure $\nu$ associated with $\Phi$, i.\,e.

 where the constant $c$ is given by the well-defined positive and finite limit